Skip to content

 Parameter Purpose Type Options & Examples

-Decision Input Specify which state variable the LLM analyzes to make the routing decision Default states: input, messages
+Input Specify which state variables the LLM analyzes to make the routing decision Default states: input, messages

 Custom states: Any defined state variables

-Usage: The LLM reads this state variable's content and analyzes it against the description criteria
+Usage: The LLM reads these state variables' content and analyzes them against the description criteria

 Description Provide natural language instructions describing how the LLM should make routing decisions Format: Clear, structured instructions with specific routing criteria